 Describe the protocols Daniel Kaser used in your cycles at RMA of Northern California and their degree of success.

-Describe your experience with the nursing staff at RMA of Northern California.
+Describe your experience with your nurse at RMA of Northern California.
+(Assigned nurse: Kristen)

 Describe your experience with RMA of Northern California.

 - RMA can get you in super quickly and they will churn and burn you.

 - They are open 7 days a week so a modified natural cycle is a possibility at this site.

 - They use an app called Spruce to communicate with you.
 You can expect a response from someone on the team within 2 hours (sometimes as quick as 5 minutes!).